clcuenca/32bit_mips_cpu/readme.md

 This was a final project for one of my labs.

+## Organization

+Quartus organizes things in its' own way.
+Most of the SystemVerilog files reside in the "Components" directory.

 ## Necessary Software

 Intel/Altera Quartus 13.1 is necessary to simulate the processor, specifically ModelSim.
 ModelSim comes installed with Quartus.